ibm-cloud-docs/billing-usage/ts_billing.md

 1. Go to [IBM Invoices](http://ibm.com/invoices){: external}, and select your region.
 1. Log in with the same IBMid and password that you use to log in to {{site.data.keyword.Bluemix_notm}}.
 1. Complete your profile on the Invoices website.
 1. From the Invoices website, go to the **Accesses** tab.
 Add access to your account and provide your IBM customer number.
-If you don't know your customer number, contact the Revenue Support Enablement Team by phone at the following number for help: 1-866-325-0045.
+If you don't know your customer number, contact the Revenue Support Enablement Team by phone at 1-(866)-325-0045.

 To access your invoices in the future, you can click the link from the Invoices page in the console or bookmark the external invoices website to go to it directly.
 For more information, see [How to use IBM Invoices for IBM Cloud billing and payment](https://www.ibm.com/support/docview.wss?uid=ibm10967367){: external}.